Overview of the degree program

 (For more information see the annex of the Examination regulations relating to the respective course of studies and the module handbook respectively.)

-Requirements for the qualifying examination
+Requirements for the aptitude test

 The topic of the project sketch for the 2011/12 winter semester: Sound and nature.
 Develop ideas related to sound and nature; you have the freedom to approach the topic however you wish.
 The result could be that you imagine you have the opportunity to convert a public park or natural area for several weeks using sound.
 What kind of sounds would be involved?
 What would the technical setup involve?
 It could also be something entirely different within the context of sound and nature ...
 Record your thoughts in a written or visual concept, including sample sounds.
 The focus of the concept should be artistic ideas; that said, a sketch how it would be implemented and a cost calculation should also be included.